 Motor freight trucking is the backbone of the U.S. economy.
 It is how virtually all the goods and commodities we use in our homes and businesses get from their point of origin to their final destination.
 The industry raked in more than $700 billion in revenue over the course of 2019 and grew even more

 Learn some methods an owner-operator or small fleet owner can do to improve their bottom line.

 Take a look at some ways to increase fuel efficiencies when you’re over the road.

 Proper tire choice and good maintenance habits lead to longer tire life, better fuel economy, and more profit per load.
 Follow these 16 essential tire tips.

-Ugh!
-Your least favorite cost of all: writing a check to the IRS.
-At least when you have to plunk down several grand for a transmission overhaul, you get a tangible benefit from that.
-So let’s say you’ve filed your returns but you didn’t happen to have an extra eight or 10 grand lying around
+What’s an owner-operator’s least favorite cost of all?
+Writing a check to the Internal Revenue Service (IRS).
+At least when you shell out several grand for a transmission overhaul you see a tangible benefit!
+Let’s say you’ve filed your returns, but you didn’t have the $8,000-10,000 sitting in the bank to send them a check